bikeshaving/crank/website/documents/index.md

   // The this of a Crank component is an iterable of props. for ({} of this) {
-    // This is the render loop.
+    // Welcome to the render loop.
-    // It is nicer than using `while (true)` loops because it prevents infinite loops.
-    // Most generator components should use render loops, `while (true)` loops were
+    // Most generator components should use render loops even if they do not
-    // mainly used for pedagogical purposes.
+    // use props.
     yield (
       <div>
         <p>Seconds: {seconds} second{seconds !== 1 && "s"}</p>